-Each MV12 will generate a unique domain name to allow for secured direct streaming functionality.
-These domain names resolve an A record for the private ip address of the camera.
+Each MV12 will generate a unique domain name to allow secured direct streaming functionality.
+These domain names resolve an A record for the private IP address of the camera.
 Any public recursive DNS server will resolve this domain.

 Assigning IP Addresses